 Potential PA online casinos

 According to the Pennsylvania Gaming Control Board (PGCB), there are 10 stand-alone and racetrack casinos and two smaller resort casinos operating inside the state.
-Plus, a 13th casino is coming, with a license having already been granted to a group building a casino and hotel in the South Philadelphia Sports Complex area, home of Philadelphia’s professional sports teams.
+Plus, a 13th casino, Live!
+Philadelphia, is coming, with a license having already been granted to a group building a casino and hotel in the South Philadelphia Sports Complex area, home of Philadelphia’s professional sports teams.

 - Harrah’s Philadelphia